 Blessed with a mild winter climate and a perfect setting on the southern slopes of Montagne de Doublier, Grasse has attracted visitors for centuries.
-In the early 19th century Pauline Borghese, Napoleon's favorite sister, spent a winter there.
+In the early 19th century Pauline Borghese, Napoleon's favourite sister, spent a winter there.
 Queen Victoria was so taken by Grasse, its climate and surroundings, that she returned several times to winter at the Rothschild's villa.
-Today, the town of 40 thousand has a substantial population of expatriates: the many villas and apartment complexes on the hill sides are witness to the fact.
+Today, the town has a substantial population of expatriates: the many villas and apartment complexes on the hill sides are witness to the fact.

-Beyond its perfume connection, Grasse presents a charming old town with winding streets and surprising quiet in squares and alleys.
-When you are in the main streets of the old town and its string of shops, you'll find yourself transported into the scented world.
+Beyond its perfume connection, Grasse presents a charming old town with winding streets and surprisingly quiet squares and alleys.
+When in the main streets of the old town and its string of shops, you'll find yourself transported into the scented world.
 It's impossible to avoid the displays of dried flower petals (create your own mix), soaps, eau de toilette, and other items of fragrance.
 Indulge yourself in the richness of scent.
 If it begins to overwhelm you, find your escape to the Mediterranean sea, or the quiet of a Provençal village, just a few miles to the north or west of this perfume centre of the world.

 It has an authentic old medieval centre which you can wander around with the help of a free walking map available from the tourist office.
 You'll find plenty of cafes and restaurants (Place aux Aires), gift shops, and of course, perfume shops.

 The history of perfume making in Grasse is fascinating.